AppliedBioinformatics/pan_genome_scripts/README.md

 Usage: `python splitFiles.py filename_unmapped_merged_sortedName.fastq`

 # filter_blast.py
 This script removes contaminants from the blast output based on the plant genus list.
-The All_plant_genus_list_updated.txt file can be replaced with any list of genuses
+The All_plant_genus_list.txt file can be replaced with any list of genuses

-Usage: `python filter_blast.py [merged blast output file] All_plant_genus_list_updated.txt > genome.best.hits.contamination.blast`
+Usage: `python filter_blast.py [merged blast output file] All_plant_genus_list.txt > genome.best.hits.contamination.blast`

 # contamination_removal.py